-During the grant application review process, GTSC staff conducts analyses of crashes, fatalities and injuries in the geographic areas of highest risk that each grant project proposal represents.
-Each project proposal undergoes a standardized, multi-tiered review which includes a numeric and qualitative evaluation of its problem identification, operational plan, performance targets, budget and evaluation component.
+During the grant application review process, GTSC staff conducts an analysis of crashes, fatalities and injuries in the geographic areas of highest risk that each grant project proposal represents.
+Each project proposal undergoes a standardized, multi-tiered review that includes a numeric and qualitative evaluation of its problem identification, operational plan, performance targets, evaluation plan and budget.
 Grantee past performance is also evaluated (if applicable) through a review of progress reports, financial claims and on-site monitoring reports.
 Proposals must be consistent with the priorities of New York's HSSP and with the evidence-based strategies that have been identified.
 At a minimum, all project proposals are assessed by a program specialist, financial specialist and the GTSC Director.
 The project review process involves different elements for different program areas as described below.

-Proposals for Impaired Driving projects are also assessed for their coordination with the direction of NYS's Impaired Driving Advisory Council.

-Proposals for Police Traffic Services grants must include evidence-based enforcement strategies that are consistent with the stateaposs evidence-based Traffic Safety Enforcement Program (TSEP).
-Project proposals for Motorcycle Safety are also reviewed to verify that they do not include motorcycle checkpoints and are consistent with the Share the Road message promoted by GTSC and its partners.

-Project proposals for Non-motorized (Pedestrians and Bicyclists) strategies are also assessed for their impact on the targeted population identified in the grant; special consideration is given to focus communities that have been identified in New York's Pedestrian Safety Action Plan.

-Proposals for Occupant Protection projects are also assessed for their efforts to address the high-risk groups that make up the approximately 7% who do not comply with the state's laws.
+- Proposals for Impaired Driving projects are also assessed for their coordination with the direction of the state's Impaired Driving Advisory Council. - Proposals for Police Traffic Services grants must include evidence-based enforcement strategies that are consistent with the state's evidence-based Traffic Safety Enforcement Program (TSEP). - Project proposals for Motorcycle Safety are also reviewed to verify that they do not include motorcycle checkpoints and are consistent with the Share the Road message promoted by GTSC and its partners. - Project proposals for Non-motorized (Pedestrians and Bicyclists) strategies are assessed for their impact on the targeted population identified in the grant and their emphasis on law-based education and outreach programs.
+Special consideration is given to focus communities that have been identified in New York's Pedestrian Safety Action Plan. - Proposals for Occupant Protection projects are also assessed for their efforts to address the high-risk groups that make up the approximately 6% who do not comply with the state's laws.
 GTSC follows the same process described above for the review of Child Passenger Safety mini-grant applications, project selection, and the negotiation and award of grant funds.
-Proposals for Child Passenger Safety projects are also assessed to determine if the organization has a CPS technician certified by Safe Kids to carry out grant activities and demonstrates an understanding of their community demographics for effective outreach.
-Applications for Low-Income Education and Distribution Programs are also assessed to ensure that the populations that will be served qualify for the receipt of child safety seats.
+Proposals for Child Passenger Safety projects are also assessed to determine if the organization has a Safe Kids certified technician to carry out grant activities and demonstrates an understanding of their community demographics for effective outreach.
+Applications for Low-Income Education and Distribution Programs are also assessed to ensure that the populations that are served qualify for the receipt of child safety seats.

-Project proposals for Traffic Records funding are assessed for their impact on one of New York's six core traffic safety data systems and the consistency of the proposed strategies with New York's Traffic Safety Information Systems Strategic Plan.
-Proposals are also reviewed to verify that they have been previously approved by the state's Traffic Records Coordinating Council (TRCC).
-Project proposals for Community Traffic Safety Programs are assessed to determine the depth of the agency's knowledge of the demographics and traffic safety problems in their locality.
+- Project proposals for Traffic Records funding are assessed for their impact on one of the New York's six core traffic safety data systems and the consistency of the proposed strategies with New York's Traffic Safety Information Systems Strategic Plan.
+Proposals are also reviewed to verify that they have been previously approved by the state's Traffic Records Coordinating Council (TRCC). - Project proposals for Community Traffic Safety Programs are assessed to determine the depth of the agency's knowledge of the demographics and traffic safety problems in their locality.
 Program staff also evaluate if the agency is in the best position to address the identified problems.